core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ### Supporting Block-wise {#client-blockwise}

-If Block-wise {{RFC7959}} is supported, the client may fragment the original CoAP request before protecting it with OSCORE, as defined in {{Section 4.1.3.4.1 of RFC8613}}.
-In such a case, the OSCORE processing in step 2 of {{client-processing}} is performed on each inner block of the original CoAP request, and the following also applies.
+If Block-wise {{RFC7959}} is supported, the client may fragment the first application CoAP request before protecting it as an original message with OSCORE, as defined in {{Section 4.1.3.4.1 of RFC8613}}.
+In such a case, the OSCORE processing in step 2 of {{client-processing}} is performed on each inner block of the first application CoAP request, and the following also applies.

 The client takes the additional following step between steps 2 and 3 of {{client-processing}}.

-   A. If the OSCORE-protected request from step 2 conveys a non-first inner block of the original CoAP request (i.e., the Block1 Option processed at step 2 had NUM different than 0), then the client skips the following steps and sends the OSCORE-protected request to the server.
+   A. If the OSCORE-protected request from step 2 conveys a non-first inner block of the first application CoAP request (i.e., the Block1 Option processed at step 2 had NUM different than 0), then the client skips the following steps and sends the OSCORE-protected request to the server.
 In particular, the client MUST NOT include the EDHOC Option in the OSCORE-protected request.

 The client takes the additional following step between steps 3 and 4 of {{client-processing}}.